simolillo/simolillo/README.md

 ### Hi there 👋

-- 👋 Hi, I’m @simolillo
+- 👋 Hi, I’m Simone
-- 👀 Computer Science, AI, Sport, Photography.
+- 👀 Computer Science, AI, Sport, Photography
-- 🌱 Third year Computer Science & AI student at Sapienza University of Rome.
+- 🌱 Third year Computer Science & AI student at Sapienza University of Rome

 <!--
 **simolillo/simolillo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.